klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.utils.md

 caver.utils.isValidHash(input)
 ```

-Returns `true` if input is in 32-bytes hash format, otherwise it returns `false`.
+Returns `true` if the input is in 32-bytes hash format, otherwise it returns `false`.

 **Parameters**